n-szulc/fingeRNAt/README.md

 Outputs are saved to tsv files.
 Tsv is a simple text format similar to csv, except for the data being tab-separated instead of comma-separated.

-If fingeRNAT was run without optional parameter `-o`, script will create `outputs/` directory in the working directory and save there the output in tsv format.
-Otherwise fingeRNAt will save outputs in the user-specified location.
+If fingeRNAt was run without optional parameter `-o`, the script will create `outputs/` directory in the working directory and save there the output in tsv format.
+Otherwise, fingeRNAt will save outputs in the user-specified location.

-Example outputs for different SIFt types, their wrappers and `-detail` are available from `fingeRNAt/example_outputs`.
+Example outputs for different SIFt types, their wrappers, and `-detail` are available from `fingeRNAt/example_outputs`.

 ### `FULL`